 Plan the perfect trip to Paris with free and in-depth Paris travel guides, including the Best of Paris collection and a guide to all major Parisian neighborhoods.

 The Grands Boulevards, as described in this itinerary, is an area in central Paris on the right bank of the Seine.
 This part of Paris is home to most of its historical landmarks and institutions.
 It was the area that was first developed when Paris began to expand beyond the tiny islands of La Cite and Saint Louis, thus containing much of the city’s history.

 Paris was a city that grew rapidly from its humble beginnings in the Ile de la Cite.
 Over the centuries, kings came and went, plagues killed and were eradicated, city walls were built and rebuilt, and people from all over the country moved to the sprawling French capital.

 The result was dramatic and is pretty much the Paris we know and love today.
-The wide tree lined boulevards that criss cross the city, have turned Paris into one giant museum and those beautiful buildings that line the Grands Boulevards are among the city’s signature icons.
-Those too, were strictly regulated by Haussman to finally create a uniform style of elegance, excellence and Parisian chic!
+The wide tree-lined boulevards that crisscross the city, have turned Paris into one giant museum and those beautiful buildings that line the Grands Boulevards are among the city’s signature icons.
+Those were strictly regulated by Haussmann to finally create a uniform style of elegance, excellence, and Parisian chic!

 Continue to the next page and begin to explore the Grands Boulevards with the ‘western section’!